khaliqgant/remotee-sync/README.md

                 remoteee-sync will error out.
 You should also specify a location to save by the location flag or in a remotee-sync.json file.
 -v, --verbose   Verbose mode.
+--notifications Set to ‘no’ if you do not want system notifications for
+                remotee-sync when the process ends because of a successful sync or because of an error.
+Ex: --notifications=no

 ```